 - an analysis of the facts upon which the decision is based,

-- the legal basis of its decision, or its basis on equity when the arbitrator had to act and determine as an amiable compositeur,
+- the grounds in law, or in equity when the arbitrator had to act and determine as an amiable compositeur,

 - the findings of the award,